 3. Items to Bring

-- In general, we recommend you do not feed your pet the night before the appointment.
+In general, we recommend you do not feed your pet 12 hours prior to the appointment time.
 Some patients require different feeding and medication requirements, so please check with your primary veterinarian prior to your visit or ask our CSC when making the appointment.

-- If the appointment is for an endoscopy or for surgery, your pet will need to have fasted for at least 12 hours before the appointment.
+If the appointment is for an endoscopy or a colonoscopy, or for electrochemoterapy or surgery, your pet will need to have fasted for at least 12 hours before the appointment.

 5. At time of appointment

-- Very often, we care for your pet while you wait.
+Very often, we care for your pet while you wait.
 We offer a comfortable lobby area with refreshments, reading material and free wi-fi for your convenience.
-Please ask the front desk CSCs for the password.

-- If the treatment is over a period of time, you may be asked to leave your pet in our care.
-We’ll ask for your contact information and keep you informed of what is happening.
+If the treatment is over a period of time, you may be asked to leave your pet in our care.
+We’ll ask for your contact information and keep you informed of your pet’s progress.

-- We accept cash, check, and all major credit cards except American Express.
+We accept cash, check, and all major credit cards with the exception of American Express.
 Please bring your driver’s license for identification and security purposes.